CamCove-Crichton/newborn-photography/README.md

 - Was unable to get my bookings view to diplay and found that when the initial new booking request was posted to the database that it was without a slug and so it was causing an error
 - The initial route of the slug field being assigned a value was incorrect and so was returning a str which was an invalid value, so I used slugify to use the booking name and create a slug for the booking request before it gets saved
 - The featured image is being assigned the uploaded file, but is currently not displaying when viewing the template, but instead the alt attribute value is displayed - I found that there was a typo in my template that was missing the 'r' in url, so it is displaying correctly now
+- Had an issue with the AdministratorView or at the time AdministratorPanelView not being defined in my urls.py file, and I realised that it was because I had not added the 'views.' to the front of my class name
+- Struggled with getting the view to actually display what I was intending for it to display, and tried different decorators on my AdministratorView and thought I needed one then for my Home view but I then realised it was the fine with just a method_decorator on the AdministratorView and using a control statement in my administrator_panel.html template to check is the user thet is logged in is a superuser
+- I had a 400 Bad Request error displaying then and realised I had left off a '%' in my control statement which then fixed the issue
+- I struggled to get the template to iterate through all the bookings with the code in my AdministratorView, and found out more about the generic.ListView from django, that I do not need to have a get method, as this is built in with the ListView, and also learnt that the get_queryset() also gets all the objects that is assigned to the model attribute, and so did not have to decalare a variable "bookings = Booking.objects.all()", and that I could use the get_queryset() method and overide it with the parent class using super() to then do things like hpw to display the objects, and with assigning context_object_name, I could use this in my control statement in my administrator_panel.html template to iterate through the objects and display them by booking date

 ### Validator Testing